redbau/DisableCod/readme.md

 1. Place .jar file inside your /plugins/ folder on Spigot
 2. Restart the server
 3. That's it!
-Cod are disabled.
+Cod & Salmon are both disabled from spawning in all worlds (even when you use spawn eggs)

 ## Compatibility